juanlepen/juanlepen.github.io/education.md

 ### **<center> Before Betting </center>**

+**1- Manage your bankroll:**
-Manage your bankroll: Set a budget for how much you are willing to spend on betting and stick to it.
+Set a budget for how much you are willing to spend on betting and stick to it.
 Never bet more than you can afford to lose.

+**2- Do your research:**
-Do your research: Before placing a bet, research the teams or players involved, their past performance, and any relevant statistics or trends.
+Before placing a bet, research the teams or players involved, their past performance, and any relevant statistics or trends.

-Bet with your head, not your heart: It's easy to get caught up in rooting for your favorite team, but don't let that cloud your judgment when placing a bet.
+**3- Bet with your head, not your heart:**
+It's easy to get caught up in rooting for your favorite team, but don't let that cloud your judgment when placing a bet.

-Shop for the best odds: Different sportsbooks may offer different odds on the same event, so do your research and find the best value for your bet.
+**4- Shop for the best odds:**
+Different sportsbooks may offer different odds on the same event, so do your research and find the best value for your bet.

-Take advantage of promotions: Many sportsbooks offer promotions and bonuses to new and existing customers, so be sure to take advantage of these offers when they are available.
+**5- Take advantage of promotions:**
+Many sportsbooks offer promotions and bonuses to new and existing customers, so be sure to take advantage of these offers when they are available.